General Atomics MQ-9 Reaper: Operation

 MQ-9 Reaper crews (pilots and sensor operators), stationed at bases such as Creech Air Force Base, near Las Vegas, Nevada, can hunt for targets and observe terrain using multiple sensors, including a thermographic camera.
 One claim was that the onboard camera is able to read a license plate from 2 mi away.
 An operator's command takes 1.2 seconds to reach the drone via a satellite link.

 The MQ-9 is fitted with six stores pylons.
 The inner stores pylons can carry a maximum of 1500 lb each and allow carriage of external fuel tanks.
 The mid-wing stores pylons can carry a maximum of 600 lb each, while the outer stores pylons can carry a maximum of 200 lb each.
 An MQ-9 with two 1000 lb external fuel tanks and 1000 lb of munitions has an endurance of 42 hours.
 The Reaper has an endurance of 14 hours when fully loaded with munitions.

-The MQ-9 carries a variety of weapons including the GBU-12 Paveway II laser-guided bomb, the AGM-114 Hellfire II air-to-ground missiles, the AIM-9 Sidewinder, and the GBU-38 Joint Direct Attack Munition (JDAM).
+The MQ-9 carries a variety of weapons including the GBU-12 Paveway II laser-guided bomb, the AGM-114 Hellfire II air-to-ground missiles, the AIM-9 Sidewinder, GBU-38 Joint Direct Attack Munition (JDAM) and the GBU-39 Small Diameter Bomb.
 Tests are underway to allow for the addition of the AIM-92 Stinger air-to-air missile.